Work at Camp

 Day Camp nurses are on-site Monday-Friday 8am-5pm.
 In exchange for a minimum one week commitment, nurses receive two weeks of Day Camp tuition.
 You can bring two campers for one week or send one camper for two weeks.
 It is normally expected that Day Camp nurses will transport their own children to camp each day, but campers are welcome to ride the bus to camp instead if there is space available.
 Day Camp has a well-appointed Nurse’s Station.
 There is one nurse scheduled for each session.
 The nurse is a promoter of good health, as well as a responder to accident or illness.
 Nurses remind campers and staff about drinking plenty of water, using sunscreen, helping identify possible safety hazards, and ensuring the general well-being of all.
 Most of the work is first aid and health awareness, along with some distribution of medication.
 This is a high energy position and requires a person committed to a high level of interaction with campers and staff.
 Day Camp nurses can exchange tuition for a camper who is entering K through 7th grades.

-Although by no means a complete job description, the following is a list of basic duties for a Kennolyn nurse at Day Camp or Resident Camp:
+Although by no means a complete job description, the following is a list of basic duties for a Kennolyn nurse at Day Camp or Overnight Camp:

 - Adhere to Kennolyn Camps Health Center Job Description, Emergency Plan and Kennolyn Staff Health Orientation, Health Center Directives, and Health Center Interventions & Standards of Care